Glossary of Musical Terms

 free stroke this is where the finger after picking the string does not rest on any other string as in fingerpicking

 fugue flight or fleeing - In the context of music, a fugue involves the "flight" or interplay of musical voices.
-The term reflects the way different voices enter and engage with each other in a contrapuntal and imitative manner, creating a sense of movement and interaction within the composition.
-Think of it like this:
+The term reflects the way different voices enter and engage with each other, where two or more independent melodic lines harmoniously intertwine.

 These intricate compositions, once a staple of classical music in the Baroque era, have found their way into movies, video games, and even your favorite cartoons.
 Have you ever heard that iconic chase music that seems to loop without end?
 That's a fugue!
-Explore the history and intricacies of this captivating musical form
+Explore the history of this musical form.

 fugato fugato A passage within a composition that resembles a fugue.